aroushawan/Differentiation/README.md

 # Differentiation

-The code takes a polynomial and returns its Differentiated form.
+The code takes a polynomial and returns its derivative.